Applying to college involves a great deal of paperwork. It is important that students keep track of all deadlines and materials.

 Students are responsible for the following:

-Applications usually include a candidate information section, an extracurricular chart, one or more essays, and a check for the application fee.
+Applications usually include a candidate information section, an extracurricular chart, one or more essays, and an application fee.

-Applications are usually filed electronically.
-If applying online, it is important to print out and keep a copy of the college's confirmation email.
+Applications are filed electronically.
+After applying online, it is important to print out and keep a copy of the college's confirmation email.

-Most colleges provide their own application forms.
-Over 750 colleges and universities accept the Common Application.
-Students who submit the Common Application should make sure to check if supplemental materials are also required.
+While some colleges use their own applications, over 750 colleges and universities accept the Common Application.
+Students who submit through the Common Application should be sure to check if supplemental materials are also required.

-A smaller number of colleges accept the Coalition Application.
+A number of colleges accept the Coalition Application.
 Some, including the University of Maryland at College Park, only accept the Coalition Application.
-College Counselors will discuss the different application options during college classes, individual meetings, and at the College Application Boot Camp.
+College Counselors will discuss the different application options during college classes, individual meetings, and at the August 23 College Application Boot Camp.

-Students are responsible for completing their “My Schools” forms and notifying Susan Chase, the College Counseling Assistant, as soon as they are prepared to apply to schools.
-They must complete their materials for the college counseling office in advance, according to the deadlines below.
+Students are responsible for completing their “My Schools” forms and notifying Susan Chase, the College Counseling Assistant, several weeks in advance of applying to schools.
+They must complete their materials for the college counseling office, according to the deadlines below.

 |IF THE COLLEGE-IMPOSED APPLICATION DEADLINE IS:||SUBMIT THE COMPLETED MY SCHOOLS FORM TO SUSAN CHASE BY:|